canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/medium/q5/QuestionText.md

 ### Test Class:

 Your `Test` class will have a main method which initializes a `Hat` of **colour** value of `"Green"`.
-Then, print the toString for this class.
+Then, print the object on its own line using the toString method.